 Deutsche Kinomatik, also at the Sony Center in Potsdamer Platz; permanent exhibitions on German film history and German television, plus special exhibitions.

-QueerFilmnacht, is an ongoing series of monthly gay film nights at Cinemaxx Potsdamer Platz; see the website for upcoming screenings in Berlin and 19 more German cities.
+QueerFilmnacht, an ongoing series of monthly gay film nights, formerly at Cinemaxx Potsdamer Platz, has moved to the new Kino Delphi Lux near Bahnhof Zoologischer Garten.
+See the website for upcoming screenings in Berlin and 19 more German cities.
 On break during the summer months.

 Hollywood in Berlin is a walking tour with an insider's perspective, of the city as backdrop for blockbuster movies with stars such as Liza Minnelli, Matt Damon and Tom Cruise.

 Videodrom - Filmkunst Videothek (Friesenstraße 11, Kreuzberg), DVD and BLU-RAY video rental store, vast selections, mostly foreign-language films --read: English-language films or German/other with English subtitles.